spapas/spapas.github.io/content/react-redux-tutorial.rst

 components by defining their ``mapStateToProps`` and ``mapDispatchToProps`` is the approach proposed by react-redux to create components.

-Finally, one last comment on this approach that will clarify the purpose of  ``mapStateToProps`` and ``mapDispatchToProps`` is that these two functions are dual (mirror):
+Finally, one last comment on this approach that may clarify more the purpose of  ``mapStateToProps`` and ``mapDispatchToProps`` of connected components is that these two functions are *dual* (mirror):

-* Using ``mapStateToProps`` we define which parts of the state will actually be passed to the component (= read the state).
+* Using ``mapStateToProps`` we define which parts of the state will actually be passed to the component (= reading the state).
-* Using ``mapDispatchToProps`` we define the actions which will be dispatched by the component (= change/write the state)
+* Using ``mapDispatchToProps`` we define the actions which will be dispatched by the component (= changing/writing the state)

 components/loading.js